 The pros and cons of a virtual credit card

 Virtual credit cards allow you to access funds using credit without the need for a physical credit card.
 They can be created online in seconds, providing you with a payment option when you need it.

-Similar to credit cards, some virtual credit cards allow you to earn points on your purchases, which can then be used for travel, employee incentives, and the like.
-They can be set for single-use, meaning once the assigned fund amount is used, the card becomes void.
+Similar to credit cards, some virtual credit cards allow you to earn points on your purchases, which can then be used for travel, employee incentives and the like.
+They can be set for single use, meaning once the assigned fund amount is used, the card becomes void.

 While they’re a safer option for online purchases, virtual credit cards still act like credit cards.
-So when compared to a virtual debit card, it’s still possible to incur credit debt beyond your teams’ purchase limits.
+So when compared to a virtual debit card, it’s still possible to incur credit debt beyond your team’s purchase limits.
 This poses a similar problem for any card hacking, too.

-What are virtual debit cards?
+What is a virtual debit card?